 Provide 900 hours of instruction per year

 Register with superintendent every year

-Provide an assessment of the students work at the end of every school year
+Provide an assessment of the students work, this link will provide the different options.

 Many parents think that on-line schools fall into the category of home schooling, this is NOT true.
 Most on-line schools are considered Community/Chartered schools, they are considered public schools.

 Great news for homeschool students!
 Ohio’s new College Credit Plus program gives students in grades 7-12 the chance to earn high school and college credit simultaneously by taking courses at a participating Ohio college or university.
 Tuition is free if your homeschool student takes classes at a public college.
 There may be modest fees for private college credit.
 The deadline is April 1 for homeschool students to let the Ohio Department of Education know they want to participate in College Credit Plus next school year.
 Here is more information.

 Recent legislation allows home-school students the opportunity to participate in extracurricular activities in public schools.
 An “extracurricular activity” is a pupil activity program that is run by a school or school district and is not included in a graded course of study.
 Activities include any offered at the school that the student would attend if enrolled in the public school district the family resides.
 If the school district does not offer a particular activity, then the student may request to participate in another district’s program.
 The superintendent of the other school district may choose to allow the student to participate as an out-of-district student.

 Home-educated students must meet the same nonacademic and financial requirements as any other student participating in the activity.
 Fees and ability in sports, where there are cuts, apply.